Azzedine Alaïa: Career

 In 2007, the Richemont group, which owns Cartier and Van Cleef & Arpels, took a stake in Alaïa.
 In 2015, the brand launched its first perfume, Alaïa Paris, in collaboration with Beauté Prestige International.

 However, Alaïa still refused the marketing-driven logic of luxury conglomerates, continuing to focus on clothes rather than "it-bags".
 Alaïa is revered for his independence and passion for discreet luxury.
 Catherine Lardeur, the former editor-in-chief of French Marie Claire in the 1980s, who also helped to launch Jean-Paul Gaultier's career, stated in an interview to Crowd Magazine that "Fashion is dead.
 Designers nowadays do not create anything, they only make clothes so people and the press would talk about them.
 The real money for designers lie within perfumes and handbags.
 It is all about image.
 Alaïa remains the king.
 He is smart enough to not only care about having people talk about him.
 He only holds fashion shows when he has something to show, on his own time frame.
 Even when Prada owned him he remained free and did what he wanted to do."

-Throughout his life he worked in collaboration with various artists and creators, among them the German photographer Peter Lindbergh with whom he formed a surprising pair: Alaïa was tiny and Lindbergh was huge.
+Throughout his life, Alaïa worked in collaboration with various artists and creators, among them the German photographer Peter Lindbergh with whom he formed a surprising pair: Alaïa was tiny and Lindbergh was huge.
 The two shared a close friendship with Vogue Italia director Franca Sozzani.
-Also a way of conceiving beauty and aesthetics: the favorite color of the two was black, they also had Naomi Campbell and Tatjana Patitz as their favorite models, and they both wanted a free woman.
 About this Alaïa said: "I have always wanted women to be free.
 I hope my dresses give them that lightness.
 The greatest compliment is when they look at themselves and say to me: 'I feel free".

-Pieter Mulier, 2021–present

-Since 2021, Pieter Mulier has been creative director of Alaïa.